nielsenaa/clevercloud/README.md

 Especially as engineers become more senior, oral presentation of work becomes an important vehicle for communication.
 If you have given a technical presentation that is publicly available, please provide a link to the slides (and the video if available).
 Engineers are often also very self-conscious about their presentations, so don’t worry about any imperfections — and don’t be concerned if it’s brief or informal!
 If you don’t have a publicly available presentation, please describe a topic on which you have presented in the past.

-I have never presented anything publicly, as i never needed to :/
+<strong>I have never presented anything publicly, as i never needed to :/</strong>

 _Presentation sample(s)_